CODATA-RDA-DataScienceSchools/Materials/docs/DataSanJose2019/CI/02-OurJobManager.md

 $CondorPlatform: X86_64-CentOS_7.6 $
 ```

 Note that the "CondorPlatform" reports the type of computer we built it on, _not_ the computer we're running on.
-It was built on CentOS_6.8, but you might notice that we're running on Scientific Linux 6.8, which is a free clone of Red Hat Enterprise Linux.
+It was built on CentOS_7.6, but you might notice that we're running on CentOS Linux release 7.3.1.

 ### Extra Tip: The OS version